Skull: The Mask

-Skull: The Mask (Skull: A Máscara de Anhangá) is a 2020 slasher film written and directed by Armando Fonseca and Kapel Furman.
-It stars Natallia Rodrigues as a detective investigating the ancient mask of Anhangá—a vassal of a pre-Columbian god—who is incarnated and embarks on a sacrificial killing spree.
+Skull: The Mask (Skull: A Máscara de Anhangá) is a 2020 Brazilian slasher film written and directed by Armando Fonseca and Kapel Furman.
+It stars Natallia Rodrigues as a detective investigating the ancient mask of Anhangá—a vassal of a Pre-Columbian era god—who is incarnated and embarks on a sacrificial killing spree.
 The film is an international co-production of Brazil and the United States.

 Skull: The Mask premiered digitally as part of the Chattanooga Film Festival on 22 May 2020.
 The film is available for streaming on Shudder as of 27 May 2021.